storesafe/cordova-sqlite-storage/README.md

 ## About this version

-This is a common version the following extra features: REGEXP
+This is a common version the following extra features: REGEXP, BASE64

 <!-- END About this version -->